FreeRTOS/coreMQTT/README.md

 ## Sending metrics to AWS IoT

 When establishing a connection with AWS IoT, users can optionally report the Operating System, Hardware Platform and MQTT client version information of their device to AWS.
-These metrics help AWS IoT improve security and provide better technical support.
+This information can help AWS IoT provide faster issue resolution and technical support.
 If users want to report this information, they can send a specially formatted string (see below) in the username field of the MQTT CONNECT packet.

 Format